-When he first entererred decon it was all about “where’s the bathroom, I’m fine”.
-But I followed him out, and we sat on the pedestrian step outside peir 60.
-I engaged in flirtsy small talk for about 20 minutes, noting that he kept coughing, berping and finally gagging.
+When he first entered decon it was all about “where’s the bathroom, I’m fine”.
+But I followed him out, and we sat on the pedestrian step outside pier 60.
+I engaged in flirty small talk for about 20 minutes, noting that he kept coughing, burping and finally gagging.
 It was because of what he told me, after I had gotten him to warm up with my account of swimming a 7.8 mile race in the Hudson River last year and how gross it was.
 He had smelled the stench of digging and passing buckets in the front line for 24 hours.
 I thought he meant a smell that, by now, I was used to, the fuel-smoke smell that clogged all of lower Manhattan.

 But just then the wind blew North.
 Suddenly my lungs were filled with it, like an entire Foulton Street fish market being cooked in an iron pot.
-The gruesom truthhowever was that it was the burning smell of over six thousand dead bodies.
+The gruesome truth, however was that it was the burning smell of over six thousand dead bodies.